Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.” (Matthew 19:14)

 I should treat others the way I want to be treated.
 (Friendship)

 While every lesson is different, there is an element in each which leads back to these concepts.
 We want the children to understand the Scriptures are alive and relevant to today.
 Therefore, our lessons are active, engaging, and hands-on.

-Wednesday Nights: Elementary Expedition has taken a break in our Wednesday night gatherings until after Labor Day.
-We will resume with an exciting format, similar to that of youth group.
+Elementary Expedition takes place September 4- November 13 and January 15-April 1.
+We will gather in an exciting format, similar to that of youth group.
 Elementary children and youth will gather for a kid-friendly dinner at 5:30 in the Huddle ($3 at the door).
 We will move from dinner to a time of family worship in a relaxed environment with music, lesson, and activity designed specifically for our children and youth.
 At approximately 6:30, we will move from our worship time to small groups in the children’s wing.
 Pick up is at 7:15 in the children’s wing hallway.